 - Speaking of workouts, I still was running about once a week, with no sprinting, but really tried to focus on strength training workouts.
 BodyPump is great because it keeps the heart rate lower and is all about muscular endurance.
 I teach one BodyPump class at the gym and have been doing some of the videos also at home.
 You can go back and see all my workouts in my Food and Fitness Week in Reviews.

 - Witch’s Hazel Face Toner: I’ve been trying to clean up my beauty routine and switch to more natural skin care products and have been using this Witch’s Hazel for awhile.
 It acts as a moisturizer and keeps your skin super soft too.
-Now I still haven’t found a great natural remedy for my teenage girl acne I’m experiencing though…..
+I’m still looking for the best treatment for my teenage acne.

 Food Aversions and Dislikes: